melvincayas/math-whiz/README.md

 The user can choose whether equations will include negative numbers.

-## Future of Math Whizard

-I started this project in March 2021 while taking a [full-stack web developer course](https://www.udemy.com/course/the-web-developer-bootcamp/) on Udemy.
-My goal was to see what I could do with JavaScript.

-I revisited this project in June 2021 and I -

-- Refactored the code
-- Added error handling for empty inputs
-- Modified the game layout
-- Included the use of negative numbers
-- Added sound, hover, and color effects for playfulness

-If I were to expand on Math Whizard, I'd create a user database and let users keep track of their scores and compare with friends.

 ## Installation

 If you'd like to play around with the code and build your own game, feel free to do so!